bgempire/bgcython/README.md

 new packages from inside Blender.

-After the installation, a settings text file called **settings_bgcython.txt** will/may run, and you can fill some fields with some custom paths.
+After the installation, a settings text file called **settings_bgcython.txt** will/may run, and you can fill some fields with some custom paths if you want.

 ### Windows ###
 Now, you must get the [GCC](https://gcc.gnu.org/) compiler.
 In case you're using Windows, download and install